 It’s got a good English adaptation too, with some snappy dialogue that seemed Whedon-y to me.
 I believe the exact phrase to prompt the comparison was, “Who in the what now?” which I’m pretty sure has been a Xander line at one point or another.

-MELINDA: First of all, you’re absolutely right about that Xander line.
+MJ: First of all, you’re absolutely right about that Xander line.
 Also, this sounds like a pretty nice read.
 I especially like the fact that she’s so inquisitive.

 MICHELLE: Yeah, she could’ve easily been written as a ditz who’s swept away by all the attention she’s getting, but instead she’s clever and likable and much more concerned about the conflicts between Wonderland residents and their casual attitudes towards death than their good looks.
 It’s based on a dating sim game—more obvious in volume one when Alice spends all of her time walking from one area to another—but there’s no obvious rush to pair Alice up with one of the guys.